 - Their core personal strengths and values.

-- Their capacity for development.
+- Their capacity of development.

-- A positive mindset and a humanistic attitude to human actions.
+- A positive mind set and a humanistic attitude to human actions.

 Course Content:

 - Overview of course

 - Self-Understanding

 - Personal Vision and Purpose

 - Self-Discipline

 - Positive Attitude

 - Overcoming Fears

 - Balance in Life

 - Contribution to Others

 - Achieving Success

 - Achieving Happiness